Great Chalfield Manor & Garden, near Melksham

 Great Chalfield manor and Garden was given to the National Trust in 1943.

 Great Chalfield Manor and Garden is comparable to Great Dixter in Sussex and the layout of the borders to the back of the House is similar.
-The gardens were designed by Alfred Parsons RA, PRWS in 1905-1912.
+The gardens were designed by Alfred Parsons RA, PRWS in 1905-1912 with an Arts and Crafts influence.

 Here the gardens lead down to a spring fed moat and fishpond, water almost surrounds the property.
 The present occupiers have made good progress in improving the gardens, which are now worth seeing in their own right.